cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 + Performance improvements.
 + Joining SMT based camp which has wider and proven adoption than IAVL.
 Example projects which decided on SMT: Ethereum2, Diem (Libra), Trillan, Tezos, LazyLedger.
 + Multistore removal fixes a longstanding issue with the current MultiStore design.
++ Simplifies merkle proofs - all modules, except IBC, have only one pass for merkle proof.

 ### Negative

 + Storage migration
 + LL SMT doesn't support pruning - we will need to add and test that functionality.
++ `SS` keys will have an overhead of a key prefix.
+This doesn't impact `SC` because all keys in `SC` have same size (they are hashed).

 ### Neutral